anwyho/bartbot.bak/README.md

 ## Deprecation Notice:

 Ever since starting work at Mercedes-Benz R&D NA, my Python proficiency has skyrocketed.
-I hope to someday make this bot again in Python using Google Cloud Functions.
+I hope to someday make this bot again in Python using Google Cloud Functions and Terraform or cloud-managed Kubernetes (since I know that now).
 It will be so much cleaner!
 I'll be especially motivated if I get a job in SF. ;)

 *Oh shoot.*